SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: `This query calculates the employee average salary and then fetches employee name and jop name which it's greater than this salary average.`
+##### :pencil2: `This query calculates the employee average salary and then fetches employee name and job name which it's greater than this salary average.`

 ###### Code :computer: